platipodium/vinos/doc/odd/paper.md

 ---
 title: 'ODD Protocol for the Agent-based Model of small-scale German North Sea Fisheries'
-tags:
-  - NetLogo
-  - Agent-based Model
-  - ABM
-  - North Sea
-  - Fisheries
-  - MuSSeL project
-  - ODD
-keywords: &tags
-authors:
+keywords: "NetLogo; Agent-based Model; North Sea; Fisheries; MuSSeL project; ODD"
+journal: comses
+type: article
+classoption: moreauthors=true
+status:
+author:
   - name: Carsten Lemmen
     orcid: 0000-0003-3483-6036
-    affiliation: 1
+    affil: 1
-    corresponding: true
     email: carsten.lemmen@hereon.de
   - name: Jieun Seo
-    affiliation: 2
+    affil: 2
-    orcid: 0000-0000-0000-0000
+    orcid:
   - name: Sascha Hokamp
-    affiliation: 2
+    affil: 2
     orcid: 0000-0002-2192-4013
   - name: Serra Örey
-    affiliation: 3
+    affil: 3
-    orcid: 0000-0000-0000-0000
+    orcid:
-author: &authors
-affiliations:
+correspondence: C. Lemmen <carsten.lemmen@hereon.de>
+affiliation:
- - name: Helmholtz-Zentrum Hereon, Germany
+ - address: Helmholtz-Zentrum Hereon, Max-Planck-Str.
+1, 21502 Geesthacht, Germany
-   index: 1
+   num: 1
- - name: University of Hamburg, Germany
+ - address: University of Hamburg, Hamburg, Germany
-   index: 2
+   num: 2
- - name: Hochschule Bremerhaven, Germany
+ - address: Hochschule Bremerhaven, Bremerhaven, Germany
-   index: 3
+   num: 3
 citation_author: Lemmen et al.
 year: 2023
 date: 24 March 2023
 bibliography: paper.bib
+SPDX-FileCopyrightText: 2023 Helmholtz-Zentrum hereon GmbH
 SPDX-FileCopyrightText: 2023 University of Hamburg
-SPDX-FileCopyrightText: 2023 Helmholtz-Zentrum hereon GmbH
 SPDX-FileCopyrightText: 2023 Hochschule Bremerhaven
 SPDX-License-Identifier: CC-BY-4.0
 titlepage: true
+abstract: "The Agent-based Model (ABM) of the German North Sea Small-scale Fisheries is a Social-Ecological Systems (SES) model focussing on the adaptive behaviour of fishers facing regulatory, economic, and resource changes.
+Small-scale fisheries are an important part both of the cultural perception of the German North Sea coast and of its fishing industry.
+These fisheries are typically family-run operations that use smaller boats and traditional fishing methods to catch a variety of bottom-dwelling species, including plaice, sole, brown shrimp.
+Fisheries in the North Sea face area competition with other uses of the sea -- long practiced ones like shipping, gas exploration and sand extractions, and currently increasing ones like marine protection and offshore wind farming (OWF).
+German authorities have just released a new maritime spatial plan implementing the need for 30% of protection areas demanded by XXX and allowing up to 70 GW of offshore wind power generation.
+Fisheries in the North Sea also have to adjust to the northward migration of their established resources following the climate heating of the water.
+And they have to re-evaluate their economic balance by figuring in the foreseeable rise in oil price and the need for re-investing into their aged fleet."
+acknowledgements: "The authors thank W.N.
+Probst for providing species distribution data as a forcing to this model.
+The development of the model is funded by the German Ministry of Education and Research through the KüNO project MuSSeL (grant number XX)."
+conflictsofinterests: "The authors declare that no conflict of interest has arisen from this work."
+authorcontributions: "All author wrote the ODD.
+In addition, C.L., S.H., and Ö.J. designed the model.
+C.L and S.H. implemented the model.
+C.L. and S.Ö. collected data to force the model."
+abbreviations:
+  - short: ABM
+    long: "Agent-based Model"
+  - short: EEZ
+    long: "Exclusive Economic Zone"
+  - short: FAO
+    long: "United Nations Food and Agricultural Organization"
+  - short: ODD
+    long: "Overview, Design concepts, Details"
+  - short: OWF
+    long: "Offshore Wind Farm"

 ---

 # ODD Protocol: German North Sea Small-scale Fisheries

 The Agent-based Model (ABM) of the German North Sea Small-scale Fisheries is a Social-Ecological Systems (SES) model focussing on the adaptive behaviour of fishers facing regulatory, economic, and resource changes.
-The model description follows the ODD (Overview, Design concepts, Details) protocol for describing individual- and agent-based models [@Grimm2010,@Grimm2020].
-By following this  protocol, we aim to document the ABM such that it is replicable independently of the current implementation (in NetLogo, @Wilensky1999).
+The model description follows the ODD (Overview, Design concepts, Details) protocol for describing individual- and agent-based models [@Grimm2010][@Grimm2020].
+By following this  protocol, we aim to document the ABM such that it is replicable independently of the current implementation (in NetLogo, [@Wilensky1999]).

 ## Purpose